 These snowmobiles are capable of a fast reverse.
 Always remain seated and apply the brake before shifting.
-Come to a complete stop then change gear.
+Come to a complete stop then push reverse button.
 Ensure the path behind is clear of obstacles or bystanders.
-Fast reverse while turning, could result in loss of stability.
+Fast reverse, could result in loss of stability.